dubreuia/intellij-plugin-save-actions/RELEASING.md

 ## Branches and versions

-The code branches are based on "since-build" properties (except master).

 - Branch `idea-version-2016-3`: tags as **x.y.z+2016.3** for version **x.y.z** and idea version **2016.3**
     - tag and github release: **x.y.z+2016.3**
     - build.gradle: `version: '2016.3'`